-Companies that are allowed to resume operations must submit their manpower declaration within 2 weeks of resuming operations or their approved date to resume operations, whichever is later.
+Companies that are allowed to resume operations, even if employees are working from home, must submit their manpower declaration within 2 days of resuming operations.

 10. Can I proceed to resume operations after declaring/submitting my manpower details?
 Will I receive any notification of approval?

 You will receive an email acknowledgment of your manpower declaration.
 You can only resume operations from the specified date indicated against your business resumption status, when you login to https://www.gobusiness.gov.sg/exemptions.

 There may be conditions imposed on your approved/permitted general exemption/business resumption.
 These conditions will also be indicated in the email acknowledgement of your manpower declaration.
 Alternatively, you may login to https://www.gobusiness.gov.sg/exemptions to check your general exemption/business resumption status for any conditions to your approval.